 Certified Professional Accountant (CPA)

 Widely considered the “gold standard” of accounting certifications, becoming a Certified Public Accountant (CPA) can make you one of the top candidates for a role!
 Obtaining your CPA can be difficult, but the benefits of doing so will ultimately pay off in the long run.
-“Since the process of getting your CPA can be long and challenging, many accountants are unwilling to pursue it,” says Elisa.
+“Since the process of getting your CPA can be long and challenging, many accountants are unwilling to pursue it,” says Samantha.
 “However, if you do get your CPA, your hiring and earnings potential will increase, as well as your job security.”

 Certified Internal Auditor (CIA)